I am a co-organizer for the Topology, Geometry, and Data Analysis (TGDA) Seminar at The Ohio State University [Fall 2020]

 Radical Pi Math Club: Death to Determinants!

 I have given several talks to the undergraduate Radical Pi Math Club at The Ohio State University.
 The most recent of these was on September 30, 2020, where I spoke about the mathematical methods of Dr. William McWorter, Jr. the first Black American to earn a PhD in Mathematics from The Ohio State University.
 He wrote two papers that described algorithms for computing the characteristic polynomial and the eigenvectors of a matrix without using determinants.
-This fun talk represented the early stages of a more formal effort to research the history of Black Americans in the Mathematics Department at The Ohio State University.
-This math history project was inspired by the social justice movement in the United States following the death of George Floyd, and the pioneering work of Scott Williams, Edray Goins, Don King, Asamoah Nkwanta, and John Weaver with the Mathematicians of the African Diaspora database.
+This fun talk represents the early stages of a more formal effort to research the history of Black Americans in the Mathematics Department at The Ohio State University.
+This math history project was inspired by the social justice movement in the United States and around the world following the death of George Floyd, and the pioneering work of Scott Williams, Edray Goins, Don King, Asamoah Nkwanta, and John Weaver with the Mathematicians of the African Diaspora database.

 Women in Mathematical Sciences (WIMS) at OSU